 The Mozeca could be offered as a personal vehicle or as a shared transit system like the Gotoo concept.
 Green Taxi operators like Montreal’s TEO could even buy them and operate them in fleets across North America.
 They would definitely help reduce road congestion and the energy required to commute compared to existing electric cars due to their smaller size.

-The Mozeca concept was developed in collaboration with Ashish Thulkar, an Industrial Designer from Bangalore, India.
+The Mozeca concept was developed in April 2016 by Charles Bombardier in collaboration with Ashish Thulkar, an Industrial Designer from Bangalore, India.
 Ashish graduated with a master’s degree in design from the Indian Institute of Science in 2014.
 He currently works as a freelance vehicle designer at the Indian Institute of Science.
 He also created the Escatek concept to reduce wait time at airports and the Metroshop commercial commuting train.